 The Galaxy M40 (Review), which leads the M-series pack, is powered by Snapdragon 675 octa-core chipset, has a beautiful gradient design, and a TFT LCD display with a punch holde cut out.
 It has a modest 3500mAh battery that takes 1.5 hours to charge from 10 to 100 percent.
 This is also Samsung’s first phone to ditch the audio jack.

 Other Samsung Galaxy M-series phones with fast charging

-The high-end Galaxy A-series phones, A80 and A70, were the first Samsung’s line up to get 25W fast charging.
-Apart from these two, all other Galaxy A-series phones launched this year get 15W adaptive fast charging.
+The high-end Galaxy A-series phones, mid-range flagships, and flagships get 25W fast charging.
+Apart from these two, all other Galaxy A-series and M-series phones have 15W adaptive fast charging.

 The Samsung Galaxy A50 (review) is an ergonomic phone with a glass-finish plastic back that’s powered by Exynos 9610 chipset paired with 4GB RAM and 64GB storage.
 The handset runs One UI software, has triple rear cameras, 25MP selfie camera and a 4000mAh battery.

 Other Samsung Galaxy A-series phone with fast charging support:

 After a series of price cuts, the Nokia 8.1 is now available for under Rs.
 20,000 in India.
 The handset is powered by Snapdragon 710 paired and houses a 3500mAh battery with 18W fast charging.